Ubadub/LeetCode-OJ/README.md

-# LeetCode-OJ-Python
+# LeetCode
-Solutions to problems on oj.leetcode.com in python
+Solutions to problems on leetcode.com in various languages (currently: Scala and Python)